Adapting Noise to Data: Generative Flows from 1D Processes: Experiment Details

 We support baseline flow matching, optional quantile pretraining, and joint quantile+velocity optimisation.
 Pretraining fits the RQS transport before optionally freezing it; joint training updates both modules simultaneously.
 Once the quantile learning rate decays to zero we freeze its weights and continue optimising the velocity field only.

 The coupling plans are calculated using the Python Optimal Transport package \cite{flamary2021pot}.
 For inference simulate the corresponding ODEs using the torchdiffeq \cite{torchdiffeq} package.
-For all models we only used the batch size $128$ and learning rate $2e-4$ for the velocities.
-Quantile transports are parameterised by stacked rational-quadratic splines as described in \ref{appendix:learned-quantile}, we set the minimum bin width and height to $1e-3$ and the minimum slope to $1e-5$.
+For all models we only used the batch size $128$ and learning rate $2e-4$ for the velocities. { We use Adam \cite{KB2015} as the optimizer.
+The quantiles are parameterised by rational-quadratic splines as described in \ref{appendix:learned-quantile}, we set the minimum bin width and height to $1e-3$ and the minimum slope to $1e-5$.
+We could in principle stack multiple RQS layers, however for all of our experiments we use one layer.}